VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 Therefore, the team decided that we would implement this bounded context using a traditional two-tier, CRUD-style architecture.

-## Integration between Bounded Contexts
+## Integration between bounded contexts

 The Conference Management bounded context needs to integrate with the Orders and Registrations bounded context.
 For example, if the business